 2.)
 Unofficial Class Search

-This HTML web version of the schedule of classes reflects day-old course enrollment totals, open/closed status, and seat availability, Please note: This version reflects "yesterday's data."
-Textbook information is very limited in this version.
+Please note: This version of the schedule of classes reflects day-old course enrollment totals, open/closed status, and seat availability.
+Textbook information is limited in this version.

 3.)
 Unofficial PDF Copy of Class Schedule

-Provided primarily for administrators who need to review or print an entire department's course listing, this PDF version of the schedule of classes reflects day-old course enrollment totals, open/closed status, and seat availability, Please note: This version reflects "yesterday's data."
-Textbook information is very limited in this version.
+Provided primarily for administrators who need to review or print an entire department's course listing.
+Please note: This version of the schedule of classes reflects day-old course enrollment totals, open/closed status, and seat availability.
+Textbook information is limited in this version.